yunchipang/yunchipang.github.io/about.md

 Data Engineer @ Dashmote | Jan 2022 - June 2022
 ```

-* Gathered raw data from 5 delivery platforms by developing web scrapers based on **Scrapy**.
+* Developed web scrapers based on **Scrapy** to gather raw data from 5 delivery platforms
-* Processed data at scale using **Python**, and cooperated with Quality Assurance team to deliver data with high completeness.
+* Processed data at scale using **Python**, collaborated with colleagues on **GitHub** and maintained 6 repositories
-* Investigated low quality data and identified issues using queries against **MySQL** and Amazon Athena.
 * Utilized Cloud Computing services and Containers (**AWS** S3, ECS, Lambda, EventBridge) to automate data
-collection processes, which increased 90% of time efficiency.
-* Collaborated with colleagues on **GitHub** and maintained up to 6 repositories.
+collection, resulting in a 90% increase in time efficiency
+* Investigated low quality data and identified issues using queries against **MySQL** and **Amazon Athena**
+* Worked with QA team to deliver data with high completeness

 ```
 Operations Intern @ ShopBack | Sep 2020 - Jul 2021
 ```

-* Put together **API integration** via TUNE partner marketing platform.
+- Integrated **APIs** vis TUNE partner marketing platform to streamline data management
-* Constructed customized **JavaScript** in Google Tag Manager to support integration via tracking pixels and provided technical consultation to partners.
+- Constructed customized **JavaScript** in Google Tag Manager to support integration via tracking pixels and provided technical consultation to partners
-* Formulated automation tools based on **Python** to scrape external websites and provided data for the business
+- Formulated **Python**-based automation tools to scrape external websites and provided data for business teams , supporting 1% weekly growth the partner numbers
-teams to implement strategies, which supports the steady 1% growth in number of partners every week.
-* Initiated projects on building internal services to automate manual work.
-By utilizing available APIs and SDKs, the **Python**-based automation tool reduced over 95% of human error and increased 80% of time efficiency.
+- Developed internal tools and documentation, provided training to internal teams on how to use the integrated system, resulting in a 92% decrease in support requests and 95% decrease in human error

 <br/>